GabrielCastoldi/GabrielCastoldi/README.md

 # Gabriel Castoldi

-👋 Olá!
-Eu sou Gabriel Castoldi, entusiasta do desenvolvimento de software com foco em Back-End.
-Tenho uma base sólida em Java e C, e atualmente estou expandindo meus conhecimentos em tecnologias como JavaScript e desenvolvimento Android.
+👋 Hello!
+I am Gabriel Castoldi, a software development enthusiast focused on Back-End.
+I have a solid foundation in Java and C, and I am currently expanding my knowledge in technologies such as JavaScript and Android development.

-## Tecnologias e Ferramentas
+## Technologies and Tools

-- **Linguagens**: Java, C, JavaScript
+- **Languages**: Java, C, JavaScript
-- **Desenvolvimento Mobile**: Android Studio
+- **Mobile Development**: Android Studio
-- **Banco de Dados**: Atualmente aprendendo SQL e bancos de dados
+- **Database**: Currently learning SQL and databases
-- **Controle de Versão**: Git
+- **Version Control**: Git
 - **Cloud Computing**: AWS
-- **Sistema Operacional**: Ubuntu 24.04.1 LTS
+- **Operating System**: Ubuntu 24.04.1 LTS

-## O que estou aprendendo
+## What I Am Learning

-- Desenvolvimento Java
+- Java Development
 - JavaScript
-- Desenvolvimento Android
+- Android Development
 - MySQL Workbench

-## Sobre mim
+## About Me

-Atualmente, utilizo o Ubuntu como meu sistema principal, o que me permite maximizar a produtividade tanto em tarefas de desenvolvimento quanto em atividades diárias.
-Estou sempre em busca de novas oportunidades para aplicar e expandir meu conhecimento em um ambiente desafiador e colaborativo.
+I currently use Ubuntu as my main operating system, which allows me to maximize productivity in both development tasks and daily activities.
+I am always seeking new opportunities to apply and expand my knowledge in a challenging and collaborative environment.

-📫 Como entrar em contato: gabriel.castoldi@outlook.com
+📫 **How to contact me**: [gabriel.castoldi@outlook.com](mailto:gabriel.castoldi@outlook.com)